dariopellegrini/kdone-website/dto.md

 }
 ```

-Now each PATCH API should have body like
+Now each PATCH API should have a body like
 ```
 {
    "name":"Days Gone"
 }
 ```

-## Role based DTO
+## Role-based DTO
 It is possible to configure DTO for each user role.
 This gives a more specific control on user's input and output.
 ```kotlin